18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Monterey-Salinas Highway/Highway 68 Corridor

-Be advised that although this scenic Monterey-Salinas Highway route is loved by many experienced cyclists, it is a two-laner with no bike lane, tho a mostly comfortable shoulder.
+Be advised that although this scenic Monterey-Salinas Highway route is loved by many experienced riders, it is a two-laner with no bike lane, tho a mostly comfortable shoulder.
 Bright clothing and appropriate lights/accessories are in order.

 Sign along Monterey-Salinas Highway/Hwy 68